from a previous year

 Please note that all positions would require you to live and work at Camp Mendocino in remote Northern California from mid-June to mid-August.
 Camp is located approximately three-and-a-half hours north of San Francisco.

-Each summer, we hire 90 professional staff members, including approximately 30 international staff members.
+Each summer, we hire over 100 professional staff members, including approximately 30 international staff members.
 Our foreign exchange program is designed to broaden our campers’ understanding of other cultures and backgrounds.
 Our domestic staff are also very diverse in terms of race, gender, age, place of birth, interests, etc.

 All new employees will undergo the following rigorous background checks: